sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-snowflake-operator.rst

           DEFAULT_ROLE = my_role
           MUST_CHANGE_PASSWORD = FALSE;

+..
+Note:: Ignore this step if you already have Snowflake User and Role Setup.

 #.
 Assign Roles: The Snowflake user must have the appropriate role with permissions to interact with the Snowflake resources.
 A role like SYSADMIN or a custom role that has access to the necessary databases and schemas would be required.

    #.
 Example SQL to assign a role:
       ::

           GRANT ROLE SYSADMIN TO USER my_user;

+..
+Note:: Ignore this step if you already Assign Roles.

 #.
 Create or Use a Warehouse: Ensure a Snowflake Virtual Warehouse is available to run your queries or data transformations.